Seeed-Studio/wiki-documents/docs/Grove-Button.md

 Upload the program to your Arduino/Seeeduino.

 !!!Success
-    When the code finishes uploaded, the buzzer will beep when the vibration sensor detects vibration.
+    When the code finishes uploaded, the LED on the Arduino/Seeeduino board will goes on when the Button pressed.

 ### Play With Raspberry Pi (With Grove Base Hat for Raspberry Pi)